-THEA 415 Creative Drama (4)
+THEA 415 Creative Drama (3)

 Study of the history of children's theatre and creative dramatics.
-In addition to inclass work and lectures, students gain hands on experience with in-school teaching and play production.
-Prereqs: THEA 101, 102, and 212.
-Offered: Spring.
+In addition to inclass work and lectures, students gain hands-on experience with practical teaching and play production by working with schools and afterschool programs.
+Prereq: THEA 101.
+Offered: Fall, on rotation.

-THEA 424 Theatre Internship (4)
+THEA 424 Theatre Internship (3)